cosmologist-lys/smip-mini/README.md

 made scheduleed tasks with tag @Schedule witch spring-boot frame supports. with value corn can make properties in details.This part will depreat when some set-up functions.

+####JAVA 8
+new specific of java 8 supported.use Stream and lambda instead of complex query.